mvolkmann/blog/src/bun.md

 ## Installing

-To install locally, enter `curl -fsSL https://bun.sh/install | bash`.
+To install Bun for macOS, Linux, or Windows Subsystem for Linux (WSL), enter `curl -fsSL https://bun.sh/install | bash`.
 This adds the `bun` executable.

 To upgrade to the latest version, enter `bun upgrade`.

+"Bun provides a limited, experimental native build for Windows.
+At the moment, only the Bun runtime is supported."

 ## REPL